CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-summer-syllabus.md

 * Have access to a Windows PC with Microsoft Office 2016 installed _*OR*_ access to a Mac with Microsoft 2016 installed.
-(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
+(As an LSC student you <a href="https://portal.office.com" target="_blank">get Office for free</a>).
 * Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is:
+The ISBN that we will be using is: ISBN: **978-1-260-72803-3**
-> MS Office 2016 In Practice: Complete (SIMNET 2017)
+> Computing Essen 2017 (Access)(w/Office 2016)(CUSTOM)(LSC)
-> Author: Nordell
+> Author: Triad Interactive
-> Access Code
 > **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
-I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
+I recommend that wait until after the first week of class to buy.
 The publisher provides two weeks of "free" access to start our semester.

 ## Instructor Guidelines and Policies